 Pet insurance works differently.
 Say your dog had surgery to remove a mast cell tumor (a common skin tumor in dogs).
 Thankfully, you had money saved for an emergency, but it was still very expensive ($3500).
 You want to prevent having to shell out such a large lump sum in the future, so you decide to purchase pet insurance.
 Fortunately, pet insurance will cover your dog and future health problems, but they are unlikely to cover expenses related to FUTURE mast cell tumors (if your dog develops any).

 We know that a dog that develops one mast cell tumor is genetically predisposed to developing mast cell tumors and has a 44% chance of developing a second mast cell tumor down the road.
-Because of this, mast cell tumors would be considered a pre-existing condition.
+Because of this, mast cell tumors would likely be considered a pre-existing condition.

 A good pet insurance plan can still be incredibly valuable.
 I recommend purchasing insurance when your dog is still young (to avoid as many pre-existing conditions as possible).
 Be certain to really do your research and compare different companies and different plans.
 Your job may offer pet insurance as a benefit - make sure that the pet insurance company gets excellent reviews (otherwise, it's not actually going to save you money and you're better off using a different company).